10 Days Lijiang to Lugu Lake Bike Ride: In Kublai Khan’s Footsteps

 Day 1: Arrive in Lijiang

-You will be free to explore the old towns in lijiang including Dayan Old Town, Shuhe Old Town and Baisha Old Town.
+• After check-in at the hotel, you will be free to explore the old towns in Lijiang, including Dayan Old Town, Shuhe Old Town, and Baisha Old Town.

 Day 2: Lijiang-Tiger Leaping Gorge Town(虎跳峡镇/桥头镇)

-Ride from Lijiang to Tai’an Town, you will have a nice view of Lashi Lake and Jade Dragon Snow Mountain from the south.
-Ride down along the Xionggu Slope, you can see the Jinsha River like a dragon flowing to Tiger Leaping Gorge, visit the First Bend of Yangtze River from a far.
+• As you embark on your ride from Lijiang to Tai’an Town, prepare to be captivated by the picturesque sights of Lashi Lake and the breathtaking Jade Dragon Snow Mountain to the south.
+While descending along the Xionggu Slope, you will witness the Jinsha River flowing like a dragon towards the famous Tiger Leaping Gorge.
+From a distance, you will also have the opportunity to admire the First Bend of the Yangtze River.

-Ride along the Yangtze River to Tiger Leaping Gorge Town via Longpan Town, Kaifaqu (Economy Development Zones) of Shangri-La.
+• Your adventure continues as you ride alongside the Yangtze River, making your way to Tiger Leaping Gorge Town via Longpan Town and the Kaifaqu (Economic Development Zones) of Shangri-La.

-Arrive at Tiger Leaping Gorge Town (Qiaotou Town) in the late afternoon.
+• You can expect to arrive at Tiger Leaping Gorge Town, also known as Qiaotou Town, in the late afternoon.

 Day 3: Tiger Leaping Gorge Town(虎跳峡镇/桥头镇)-Middle Tiger Leaping Gorge-Daju